cannonbeach/ott-packager/README.md

 cannonbeach@insanitywave:$ chmod +x setuptranscode.sh
 cannonbeach@insanitywave:$ ./setuptranscode.sh
-(VERY IMPORTANT: when you get to the x265 setup (which is towards the end of the script execution, please set ENABLE_SHARED to OFF and set ENABLE_ASSEMLBY to ON, then hit the letter 'c' for configuration and then hit 'g' for generate and exit) cannonbeach@insanitywave:$ sudo mkdir /var/tmp/status cannonbeach@insanitywave:$ sudo mkdir /var/tmp/configs cannonbeach@insanitywave:$ sudo mkdir /var/app cannonbeach@insanitywave:$ sudo mkdir /var/app/public cannonbeach@insanitywave:$ sudo cp ./webapp/server.js /var/app cannonbeach@insanitywave:$ sudo cp ./webapp/public/client.js /var/app/public cannonbeach@insanitywave:$ sudo cp ./webapp/public/index.html /var/app/public cannonbeach@insanitywave:$ sudo cp ./webapp/package.json /var/app cannonbeach@insanitywave:$ sudo apt-get update -y cannonbeach@insanitywave:$ sudo apt-get upgrade -y cannonbeach@insanitywave:$ sudo apt-get install build-essential -y cannonbeach@insanitywave:$ sudo apt-get install libssl-dev -y cannonbeach@insanitywave:$ sudo apt-get install curl -y cannonbeach@insanitywave:$ curl -sL https://deb.nodesource.com/setup_12.x -o nodesource_setup.sh cannonbeach@insanitywave:$ sudo chmod +x nodesource_setup.sh cannonbeach@insanitywave:$ sudo ./nodesource_setup.sh cannonbeach@insanitywave:$ sudo apt-get install nodejs -y cannonbeach@insanitywave:$ sudo npm install -g pm2 cannonbeach@insanitywave:$ sudo npm install -g express cannonbeach@insanitywave:$ sudo npm install -g body-parser cannonbeach@insanitywave:$ sudo npm install -g fs cannonbeach@insanitywave:$ sudo npm install -g archiver cannonbeach@insanitywave:$ cd /var/app cannonbeach@insanitywave:$ sudo ln -s /usr/lib/node_modules ./node_modules cannonbeach@insanitywave:$ cd .. cannonbeach@insanitywave:$ sudo apt-get install docker.io -y cannonbeach@insanitywave:$ sudo apt-get install tcpdump -y cannonbeach@insanitywave:$ sudo apt-get install ifstat -y cannonbeach@insanitywave:$ sudo apt-get install zip -y cannonbeach@insanitywave:$ sudo apt-get install unzip -y cannonbeach@insanitywave:$ sudo apt-get install apache2 -y cannonbeach@insanitywave:$ sudo apt-get install g++ -y cannonbeach@insanitywave:$ sudo apt-get install libz-dev -y
+(VERY IMPORTANT: when you get to the x265 setup (which is towards the end of the script execution, please set ENABLE_SHARED to OFF and set ENABLE_ASSEMLBY to ON, then hit the letter 'c' for configuration and then hit 'g' for generate and exit)

+cannonbeach@insanitywave:$ chmod +x setupsystem.sh
+cannonbeach@insanitywave:$ ./setupsystem.sh

-You need to *manually* update the Makefile to enable transcoding support (remove # from #ENABLE_TRANSCODE=1) cannonbeach@insanitywave:$ make clean cannonbeach@insanitywave:$ make cannonbeach@insanitywave:$ cp fillet ./docker cannonbeach@insanitywave:$ cd ./docker cannonbeach@insanitywave:$ sudo docker build -t dockerfillet . cannonbeach@insanitywave:$ cd /var/app cannonbeach@insanitywave:$ sudo pm2 start server.js
+You need to *manually* update the Makefile to enable transcoding support (remove # from #ENABLE_TRANSCODE=1) cannonbeach@insanitywave:$ make clean cannonbeach@insanitywave:$ make cannonbeach@insanitywave:$ cp fillet ./docker cannonbeach@insanitywave:$ cd ./docker
-cannonbeach@insanitywave:$ sudo pm2 status server
-cannonbeach@insanitywave:$ sudo pm2 startup systemd
-cannonbeach@insanitywave:$ sudo pm2 save

 *IMPORTANT* If you are building using Docker and are using Ubuntu 18.04, then you should update the Dockerfile to Ubuntu 18.04 instead of 16.04.
+Change: FROM ubuntu:16.04 to FROM ubuntu:18.04 which is the first line of the Dockerfile. cannonbeach@insanitywave:$ sudo docker build -t dockerfillet . cannonbeach@insanitywave:$ cd /var/app cannonbeach@insanitywave:$ sudo pm2 start server.js cannonbeach@insanitywave:$ sudo pm2 status server cannonbeach@insanitywave:$ sudo pm2 startup systemd cannonbeach@insanitywave:$ sudo pm2 save

 Then point web browser to port 8080- for example: http://10.0.0.200:8080 and the web application should come up